Finding a Top Financial Advisor Firm in Knoxville, Tennessee

 Patriot Investment Management Group, Inc. ranks first because it has more assets under its management than any other Knoxville firm on this list.
-It manages $760.79. million in assets, which is more than 1.5 times the assets managed by the second firm on this list, Rather & Kittrell, Inc.
+It manages $838.6. million in assets, which is more than three times the assets managed by the second firm on this list.

-The fee-only firm, one of just two on this list, serves individuals, pension and profit-sharing plans, trusts, estates, charitable organizations, corporations and other business entities.
-It's one of two firms, alongside The Nalls Sherbakoff Group, LLC, that does not require a set account minimum.
+The fee-only firm serves individuals, pension and profit-sharing plans, trusts, estates, charitable organizations, corporations and other business entities.
+It does not require a minimum account size to get started.

 Patriot Investment Management Group, Inc. Background

-Patriot Investment Management Group has been providing investment advisory services since 1992, making it the oldest firm on this list after only Asset Planning Corporation.
+Patriot Investment Management Group has been providing investment advisory services since 1992, making it the second-oldest firm on this list (after only Asset Planning Corporation).
 Patriot is principally owned by Brad Bower, the firm’s president and CEO.